 Double quotation marks ” ” allow you to search for an exact phrase.

-Use them to narrow your search results to more relevant items using an exact phrase.
+Use them to narrow your search results to more relevant items.

 Example: “affirmative action”

-Nesting allows you to group your search terms and to dictate the order in which the operators will be carried out.
+Nesting groups search terms and dictate the order in which the operators are applied.
 Specifically, everything within the parentheses ( ) is searched first.

 Example: (ration OR garden)

-With this technique, you cut off your search term to its root and add a symbol, the asterisk *, that instructs the computer to search for all words that begin with those letters, no matter which letters may follow.
+With this technique, you cut off your search term to its root and add a symbol, the asterisk *.
+That instructs the search tool to find all endings of the word, no matter which letters may follow.

-Use them to broadens your search for words with various word endings that will work such as nurse, nurses, or nursing.
+Use them to increase your search results for words with various word endings such as a nurse, nurses, or nursing.

-Once you find a few good articles on your topic, follow the citation chain to find newer or older articles in the same scholarly conversation
+Once you find a few good articles, follow the citation chain to find newer or older articles in the same scholarly conversation.

-- Check the references, especially cited in the introduction, for older articles
+- Check the references, especially cited in the introduction, for relevant articles.

-- Search Google Scholar for the article and click on the (Cited by) link underneath to find newer articles that cite this article in their references
+- Search Google Scholar for the article title and click on the (Cited by) link underneath the article to find newer articles that cite this article.